Paulagot/bingo/README.md

 ## Prerequisites (not ready yet)

 - **testnet tokens to mint and play with**: inlcuding mint button for testnet USD Glo
-- **requires testnet XLM to launch smart contract and game**: host requies testnet XLM to launch a game.
+- **requires testnet ETH/SOL/AVAX to launch smart contract and game**: host requies testnet ETH/SOL/AVAX to launch a game.
 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)